Home » Interview

 Milena from Serbia asked three young voters to explain their choice in the Serbian elections.

-On 26th March Bulgarians are electing their parlament members.
-Convened earlier than originally scheduled, as a consequence of the prime-minister Boyko Borisov’s resignation, the elections are preceded by a campaign tha... (more)
+On 26th March, Bulgarians are electing their parliament members.
+Convened earlier than originally scheduled, as a consequence of prime minister Boyko Borisov’s resignation, the elections are preceded by a campaign that h... (more)

-After a long camapaign the Austrian Voters finally elected Alexander von der Bellen as new president.
-The candidate of the far right party FPÖ, Norbert Hofer, got more than 46 percent of the vote.
-With this the FPÖ, a pa... (more)
+After a long camapaign the Austrian Voters finally elected Alexander von der Bellen as the new president.
+The candidate of the far-right party FPĂ–, Norbert Hofer, got more than 46 percent of the vote.
+With this, the FPĂ–,... (more)

 History Campers’ backpacking or rather suitcase-dragging tour from Budapest, through Prague and up (literally) to Gdansk came to an end.
 Read what they did on their last day, how they re-energized and how they fini... (more)